• Medicare Part D has covered Xanax or the generic form, alprazolam, since 2013.

-• Medicare Advantage plans that include Part D coverage also typically cover Xanax.
+Medicare Part D covers Xanax or alprazolam, which is the generic form of Xanax.
+Medicare Advantage plans that include Part D coverage also typically cover Xanax.

-Part A
+Medicare Part A

 Medicare Part A is hospital insurance, so it does not cover prescriptions.
-Part A only covers your inpatient stays in places like hospitals or skilled nursing facilities.
+Part A covers only your inpatient stays in places like hospitals or skilled nursing facilities.

 If you were given Xanax during an inpatient stay, however, Part A would cover it.

-Part B
+Medicare Part B

 Medicare Part B is medical insurance.
 Like Part A, it does not cover prescriptions.
 Part B is for services like:

-Part C (Medicare Advantage)
+Medicare Part C (Medicare Advantage)

-You can get coverage for Xanax with a Medicare Advantage plan if your plan also includes Part D (prescription drug) coverage.
-Advantage plans that include Part D are referred to as MAPD plans and are a very common plan type.
+You can get coverage for Xanax with a Medicare Advantage plan if your plan also includes Part D, which is prescription drug coverage.

-Part D
+Medicare Part D

 Medicare Part D is prescription drug coverage, so it’s the primary source for Medicare Xanax coverage.

-Medicare supplement (Medigap)
+Medicare supplement insurance (Medigap)

 All insurance plans that cover prescription medications use a list called a formulary.
 The formulary lists the specific prescription drugs that the plan will cover.
 Formularies include: